itfanr/ros2-wiki/Windows-Development-Setup.md

 There is currently support for RTI's Connext DDS, and eProsima FastRTPS.
 The source distribution of ROS 2 includes FastRTPS, so it will always build unless explicitly ignored.

-If you would like to also build against RTI Connext, you will need to first visit the RTI website and obtain a license (evaluation or purchased) for RTI Connext DDS, and then something like the following command in your shell before building ROS 2:
+If you would like to also build against RTI Connext, you will need to first visit the RTI website and obtain a license (evaluation or purchased) for RTI Connext DDS.
+After installing use the RTI Launcher to load your license file.
+Then for any shell that you open and want to user RTI programs run something like the following command before building ROS 2:

 ```
 call "C:\Program Files\rti_connext_dds-5.2.3\resource\scripts\rtisetenv_x64Win64VS2015.bat"